iamfaham/PodcastLab/README.md

 ---

 **Note**: This application requires a valid Google AI API key to function.
 The key is not included in the repository for security reasons.
+The cost may range between $5 to $9 per video creation.
+Use it at your own risk.